 Increased spending also rides a wave of increased consumer confidence, as more people felt comfortable spending on discretionary items as life returned relatively back to normal.
 This rebound forced companies to expand their warehousing capacities while opening new retail stores and data centers in 2022.

 You must still minimize CAPEX to get the most out of your investments—and it begins by understanding where you're spending that capital.
 Construction alone can account for up to 30%–40% of your CAPEX budget.
 When you're talking about a multi-million dollar plan, even modest savings can equate to hundreds, if not thousands, of dollars.
 Meanwhile, procurement costs are also a significant expenditure, and a business could see these accounting for up to 40%–50% of the total cost when opening new stores.
 Even carving out 1–2% savings on procurement costs can lead to substantial savings in CAPEX.

 Uncertain Times Are Ahead—Prepare Now!

 Many businesses experienced challenges through the first half of 2022 and girded themselves accordingly.
 But while protecting your business from further inflation and rising rates is crucial, you must still capitalize on potential opportunities as the market fluctuates.
-Thankfully, you can lean on the expert knowledge of a reliable financial partner like Rocky Mountain Bank to guide you down the right path.
+Thankfully, you can lean on the expert knowledge of a reliable financial partner like Rocky Mountain Bank, a division of HTLF Bank to guide you down the right path.

 You may be wondering if now is the right time to lease or buy.
 How will rising rates affect your bottom line?
 Is it better to buy new or lease used equipment?
 These questions ultimately hinge on the type of property and equipment you need, your business goals, and your available capital.
-To answer these questions, get in touch with Rocky Mountain Bank to speak with a commercial banker to help you analyze your financial position today.
+To answer these questions, get in touch with Rocky Mountain Bank, a division of HTLF Bank to speak with a commercial banker to help you analyze your financial position today.